-University waste, general waste and C&D waste, is hauled to the Brickyard Landfill in Danville, IL.
+University waste, general waste and C&D waste, is hauled to the Clinton Landfill in Clinton, IL.
 Although most landfills charge by volume, most landfills also weigh every load of waste tipped.
 The exact tonnage of waste generated on campus is not known.

-Based on FY2004 disposal records the University landfilled 5,139 tons of non-C&D waste, 3,109 tons of C&D waste, and recycled 865 tons of C&D waste.
-Additionally, the campus recycled or diverted 4,893 tons.
+Based on the FY2009 disposal records, the University land filled 4,190 tons of non-C&D waste, 838 tons of C&D waste, and recycled 865 tons of C&D waste.
+Additionally, the campus recycled or diverted 5,710 tons.

-Out of the 4,893 tons of material recycled, 1,800 tons of this total are estimated.
+Out of the 5,710 tons of material recycled, 1,800 tons of this total is estimated.
 Landscape waste and animal bedding from the College of Veterinary Medicine are the only materials estimated.

 Landscape waste generation can vary from year to year depending mostly on weather conditions.
 On average, 16,000 cubic yards of landscape waste are generated each year.
-Of that total, 4,000 cubic yards (350 lbs./yd) are leaves that are collected for composting each Fall.
+Of that total, 4,000 cubic yards (350 lbs./yd) are leaves that are collected for composting each fall.
 Of the remaining 12,000 yd., 10,000 yards are chipped and reduced to 1,500 cubic yards at 350 pounds per cubic yard.
 This material is applied to the campus as mulch.
 The last 2,000 yards (350 lbs./yd) is either too large or too small to be chipped and is taken to the composting site at the campus nursery for further processing.
 Landscape material processed on campus eventually is used as a soil amendment or in vegetative beds around campus.

-Animal bedding from the College of Veterinary Medicine was landfilled for many years prior to 1991.
+Animal bedding from the College of Veterinary Medicine was land filled for many years prior to 1991.
 Since then, a minimum of 10,000 loose cubic yards of bedding per year are composted at a separate compost site for the College of Veterinary Medicine.
-Factoring a 100 pounds per loose yard of bedding, there is an estimated 500 tons that is diverted from the landfill each year.
+Factoring 100 pounds per loose yard of bedding, there is an estimated 500 tons that is diverted from the landfill each year.